List of motorcycle land-speed records: Notes

 a.
-At the time, it had been the accepted practice that the F.I.M would require the American Automobile Association to carry out official timing for any run in the USA.
-However shortly before the record attempt the A.A.A. had withdrawn from controlling motor sport, leaving no official body representing the F.I.M..
-Although every effort had been made to show the impartiality of the officials and the accuracy of the equipment, after several months the claimed record was not accepted by the F.I.A. as the timing was "not carried out by an official certified by the F.I.M.".
+At the time, it had been the accepted practice that the FIM would require the American Automobile Association to carry out official timing for any run in the USA.
+However shortly before the record attempt the A.A.A. had withdrawn from controlling motor sport, leaving no official body representing the FIM.
+Although every effort had been made to show the impartiality of the officials and the accuracy of the equipment, after several months the claimed record was not accepted by the FIA as the timing was "not carried out by an official certified by the FIM.".

 b.
-The issues with official F.I.M. timing of runs in the USA were still not resolved at this time.
+The issues with official FIM timing of runs in the US were still not resolved at this time.
 NSU had solved the problem for their runs in August by including accredited timekeepers and officials in the team that they bought over with them from Europe.
-The British Motor Corporation had also been attempting record runs that year, and the F.I.A arranged for a British timekeeper to go to America for these.
-The equipment he had used for timing the runs was tested and approved by the F.I.A., however he had to leave America before Allen could make his run, and so the same equipment was used by two Americans who had been given written authority to act as timekeepers on behalf of the F.I.M.
-At the F.I.M meeting in Paris in October, the F.I.M. postponed approval of the record, alleging that the timekeeper was not recognised by the F.I.M. and that no official F.I.M. observer had been present.
-After further deliberation and investigation, the F.I.M. announced in April 1957 that they were unable to ratify the record claimed as the equipment used had not been approved by them.
+The British Motor Corporation had also been attempting record runs that year, and the FIA arranged for a British timekeeper to go to America for these.
+The equipment he had used for timing the runs was tested and approved by the FIA.
+However he had to leave America before Allen could make his run, and so the same equipment was used by two Americans who had been given written authority to act as timekeepers on behalf of the FIM.
+At the FIM meeting in Paris in October, the FIM postponed approval of the record, alleging that the timekeeper was not recognised by the FIM and that no official FIM observer had been present.
+After further deliberation and investigation, the FIM announced in April 1957 that they were unable to ratify the record claimed as the equipment used had not been approved by them.